OCH Orthopedic Center

 Dr. Todd Smith is board-certified in orthopedics, as well as sports medicine.
 He is especially interested in advanced shoulder and knee procedures and is proficient in meniscal transplants.

-Dr. Smith and Dr. Williams treat a variety of conditions including:
+Dr. Williams and Dr. Smith treat a variety of conditions including:

 - carpal tunnel syndrome